Clustering and Runaway Merging in a Primordial Black Hole Dominated Universe: Runaway PBH Mergers

-\item \textbf{Cluster Interactions:} In our analysis, we employ the Press-Schechter formalism which statistically characterizes the cluster mass function during BHD.
+\item \textbf{Cluster interactions:} In our analysis, we employ the Press-Schechter formalism which statistically characterizes the cluster mass function during BHD.
 For simplicity, we treat each cluster in isolation and ignore the possible consequences of cluster-cluster interactions, which might affect the evolution of individual objects.
 For example, the internal PBH cluster dynamics described in Sec. \ref{sec:dynamics} might be affected by cluster mergers or accretion, which change the properties of the host object.
 However, from Figure \ref{fig:timescales} (and the arguments\footnote{Although Ref. \cite{DeLucaClusteringEvolutionPBHs2020} studies PBH merging and clustering in the late universe, many of the parametric relations they derive are also applicable to our scenario due to the purely gravitational dynamics in both cases.} in Ref. \cite{DeLucaClusteringEvolutionPBHs2020}) the cluster formation rate is generically fast compared to the merger rate for any given cluster.
 Thus, when larger clusters form, they are rarely ``pre-enriched'' with significant numbers of merged PBHs.

-\item \textbf{Ejected Merged PBHs:} We also don't account for the population of black holes that underwent some mergers but were ejected in the final stages of cluster collapse.
-Including this effect would enhance the mass distribution below the peak mass. \end{itemize} Since some of these effects may impact our conclusions below, it is important to follow up this analysis with a dedicated $N$-body simulation, which is beyond the scope of this paper; we leave this effort to future work.
+\item \textbf{Ejected merged PBHs:} We also don't account for the population of black holes that underwent some mergers but were ejected in the final stages of cluster collapse.
+Including this effect would enhance the mass distribution below the peak mass.

+\item \textbf{Non-uniform cluster profile:} In Eqs.~\eqref{eq:Gamma_mrg} and \eqref{eq:Gamma_ev} we assumed a uniform spherical density profile for PBHs in a cluster.
+Considering a realistic profile might lead to enhancement of merger rates in the denser core.

+\item \textbf{Primordial binaries:} Some binaries may form in the background before clusters can form, by virtue of their initial configuration.
+These have previously been explored extensively, but Ref.~\cite{DelosStructureFormationPBHs2024} finds some possible implications for gravothermal cluster evolution in a late universe scenario.